A Miracle Pattern for Fresh and Salt Water

 Fifth – it’s unweighted, design enables a versatile pattern that may be fished effectively for a wide variety of species throughout the water column from near the top to right on the bottom, regardless of water depth.
 Appropriate fly line selection (floating, intermediate, or sinking), and the amount and type of wing material (buoyant bucktail, non-buoyant synthetics, heavy or sparse, etc.) enables this flexibility.

 The Bendback’s a versatile fly pattern that’s simple to tie, inherently weedless and foul-proof, stealthy, effective in a wide range of fishing situations, can imitate a variety of important forage species, and it takes countless game fish species in both fresh and salt water, including striped bass, trout, bonefish, largemouth bass, seatrout, smallmouth bass, bluefish, pickerel, tuna . . . the list goes on and on.
 The Bendback’s a winner!

-Note to readers: I’ll post images of this terrific fly pattern when I figure out how to imbed them within this post.
-Till then, please visit the following sites for Bendback images and easy-to-follow sequential tying steps:
+Note to readers: Please visit the following sites for more Bendback images and easy-to-follow sequential tying steps: